-Top notch technology is always helpful when you run email campaigns.
-Given that this a repetitive process, most online marketers view it as a nuisance and waste of resources.
+Top-notch technology is always helpful when you run email campaigns.
+Given that this is a repetitive process, most online marketers view it as a nuisance and a waste of resources.
 This is why they are more inclined to automate it.

 At the same time, due to this repetitiveness, most receivers see these emails as spam.
 There is simply nothing differentiating them from generic templates.